-- Departmental Help Lab tutors with the assistance of the help lab supervisor (faculty member or UTS staff) will identify times and days that will work for you on a regular weekly basis.
+- Departmental Learning Lab tutors with the assistance of the help lab supervisor (faculty member or UTS staff) will identify times and days that will work for you on a regular weekly basis.

 What if I made a good grade in a course but haven't had it in a couple of semesters?

 - You will be the person who determines what course levels you feel comfortable tutoring, then we will ask the Academic Department Chairperson (or in some cases your professor) to verify and sign off on your qualifications.
 Oftentimes, after a few sessions and review of your notes you may be surprised at how your confidence in the subject matter begins to return.
 You are welcome to inform the UTS Director that you would like a professor consultation, and they can arrange for you to be paid for a brief meeting with the course professor to help you clarify information or gain a better sense of their class focus and pace.

 - You may also request a text book to use for the semester in coursework that you tutor.
 The UTS Director will provide you with a form to take to the bookstore to check out any rental resources that are availalble.